-In 1997, Wayne County Community College's institutional name was changed to "Wayne County Community College District", and the District's CEO position title was changed from President to "Chancellor".
+In 1997, Wayne County Community College's institutional name was changed to "Wayne County Community College District", and the District's CEO position title was changed from President to "Chancellor."

-Presently, the multi-campus community college District's five state-of-the-art campuses and the Mary Ellen Stempfle University Center are located in industrial, suburban and metropolitan areas where a major share of Michigan's technical and skilled occupations are located.
-Because of the diversity of its service areas, WCCCD places a strong emphasis on occupational and career programs and traditional college and university transfer programs.
+Presently, the multi-campus community college District's five state-of-the-art campuses and the Mary Ellen Stempfle University Center are located in industrial, suburban and metropolitan areas where a major share of Michigan's technical and skilled occupations reside.
+Given the diversity of its service areas, WCCCD places a strong emphasis on occupational, career programs and traditional college and university transfer programs.